Pabloo22/Reinforcement-Learning/Monte Carlo Methods/mus (card game)/game_rules.md

 The “hand” is the first to announce whether they wish to pass, bet (two stones) or make a bigger bet, and the other player in turn must state if they pass, accept the bet or increase it.

-The “hand” must announce the bets in the order already established: High, Low, Pairs, WindyGridworldGame or No WindyGridworldGame.
+The “hand” must announce the bets in the order already established: High, Low, Pairs, Game or No Game.
 In the Pairs bet, when a player’s turn arrives they say whether or not they have pairs, initiating the bets that, at least, one of the players in each team has Pairs.
-WindyGridworldGame (Juego) is initiated in the same way, with each player in turning saying WindyGridworldGame
-“Yes” or “No”.
-If no one has WindyGridworldGame, bets are made between the players that wish to bet on the best No WindyGridworldGame (No Juego).
+Game (Juego) is initiated in the same way, with each player in turning saying Game “Yes” or “No”.
+If no one has Game, bets are made between the players that wish to bet on the best No Game (No Juego).

 ### Scoring
 Collection of the bets is governed by the following rules: